openforis/sepal-doc/docs/source/cli/ofgt.rst

     oft-countpix.pl <input><value>[-b/-v/-a [band]]

 -   input> is a raster image
 -   <value> is an real number.
-If not precised, oft-countpix.pl gives the total number of pixels.
+If not precised, :code:`oft-countpix.pl` gives the total number of pixels.
 If value is below the min or above the max of the image, a warning is given

 OPTION
 ######